 As well as learning from the pioneering research of our faculty members, you will work towards a professional qualification, Graduate Membership of the Chartered Institute of Personnel and Development, a qualification required by most employers for UK Human Resource Management positions.

-The programme is accredited by the CIPD.
-All students on the Programme may register to become a Student Member of the CIPD.
+This programme is accredited by the CIPD.
+As such, all students on the programme may register to become a Student Member of the CIPD.

 - You will be part of a community which is committed to delivering social improvement alongside economic development in the world’s first Public Value Business School.

 - You will study at a Business School ranked 1st in the UK for research environment and 6th for research excellence (REF 2014).

 - You will be a student of the only business school in Wales accredited by AACSB international (and one of only 5% worldwide).

 - You will have the chance to attend practical workshops which help you develop your problem solving skills.